 What I've been working on lately:

-My areas of research specialization are in moral and political philosophy.
+My research focuses broadly on moral and political philosophy.
 More specifically, I'm interested in liberal political theory (especially in the work of John Rawls and the capabilities approach to justice and human development, as well as some of the applications these frameworks can have to a variety of thorny applied issues.
 I'm particularly interested in those issues at the intersections of social, environmental, and intergenerational justice.
-I also occasionally like to do some thinking about social epistemology, human rights, feminist philosophy, LGBT+ issues, the philosophy of race, and Kantian ethics.
+I also like to think and write about the intersections of social epistemology and educational opportunity, human rights, racial justice, and the moral philosophy of Immanuel Kant.